ebmdatalab/openprescribing-public-database/README.md

   WHERE bnf_code IN ('0205051AAAAAAAA','0205051AAAAABAB')
   ```

-Note you can't combine `LIKE` with `IN`, so to select a mixed group of codes:
+Usually, however, we want to select groups of *categories* rather than full codes.
+But you can't combine `LIKE` with `IN`, so to select a group of partial BNF codes (such as paragraphs or chemicals):
-- You can simply list your criteria, linking them with `OR` e.g.
+- You can simply list all of your criteria, linking them with `OR` e.g.
   ```
     WHERE bnf_code LIKE '040701%'
     OR bnf_code LIKE '040702%'```